-- (a) Where for any reason it is deemed by South Ayrshire Council that a Community Council is not conforming to the Scheme, South Ayrshire Council, can formally suspend the Community Council by giving appropriate notice, in terms of Clause 15.1 to 15.7 of the Scheme. - (b) Dissolution may occur in terms of Clauses 15.10, 15.11 or 15.12 of the Scheme or on a voluntary basis by resolution of the Community Council.
-Such a resolution by the Community Council would require support by two thirds majority of the total voting membership present (See Scheme Clauses 15.15).
+- (a) Where for any reason it is deemed by South Ayrshire Council that a Community Council is not conforming to the Scheme, then South Ayrshire Council, subject to the terms of Clause 15.8 of the Scheme, can formally suspend the Community Council by giving appropriate notice. - (b) Dissolution may occur either on a decision of South Ayrshire Council Audit & Governance Panel, or on a voluntary basis by resolution of the Community Council.
+Such a resolution by the Community Council would require support by two thirds majority of the total voting membership present (See Scheme Clauses 15.19).